-Claw & Blossom is a quarterly online literary magazine publishing short prose and poetry.
+Claw & Blossom is a quarterly online literary magazine publishing short prose and poetry that touch upon the natural world.

-We are looking for compelling narratives and resonant moments involving characters or narrators who are wrestling with life’s impossible problems but who nonetheless seek ways to thrive.
+We are looking for compelling narratives and resonant moments involving characters or narrators who wrestle with life’s impossible problems but who nonetheless seek ways to thrive.

-We are fond of tight language and strong, concrete imagery, and we favor insightful work that says something bigger than itself—work that reaches outwards towards more questions than answers.
+We are fond of attention to craft–tight language and strong, concrete imagery–and we favor insightful work that says something bigger than itself—that reaches outwards towards more questions than answers.

 Your work MUST also contain elements of the natural world.

-The natural world need not be the main focus, but it should have a distinct narrative presence.
+The natural world need not be the main focus, but it should have a distinct and relevant narrative presence.

 What is The Natural World?